Artificial Urinary Sphincter

 An artificial urinary sphincter is a device that performs the same function as your natural urinary sphincter.
-It comprises of three main components:
+It comprises the following three main components:

-Surgery time is very quick and patients may only need an overnight hospital stay.
-Artificial urinary sphincter placement is performed under anesthesia.
-The inflatable cuff is placed around the urethra through a small incision in the perineum, the area of skin just under the scrotum.
+Artificial urinary sphincter surgery is performed under anesthesia.
+The inflatable cuff is placed around the urethra through a small incision in the perineum — the area of skin just under the scrotum.
 The balloon is also inserted through a small incision in the abdomen.
+Surgery time is very quick, and patients may only need an overnight hospital stay.

 - Pain